-Refer to clauses 16-19 for garage setback requirements.
+Refer to provisions 17, 18 and 19 for garage setback requirements.

 16. Building Envelopes

 If a building envelope is shown on a plan of subdivision or within a Memorandum of Common Provisions, it must be adhered to.

 It is the responsibility of the applicant to investigate the existence of any building envelopes prior to design and submission to the BBDAC.